-A business that offers services to consumers or other businesses must find their client base somewhere.
-The best way to do this is through lead generation.
+A business that offers services to consumers or other companies must find its customers somewhere.
+The best way to do that is through lead generation.

 “Lead generation is the process of creating and capturing interest in a product or service for the purpose of increasing your client base and revenue,” said Ari S. Goldberg, founder of investment firm RNMKR.
 “Lead generation often uses digital and social channels, and has been innovating rapidly the last few years with the rise of new online and social techniques.”

-Rune Hauge, head of growth for auto dealership e-commerce solutions provider Drive Motors, said that in today's world, people are so bombarded by advertising that they tune it out.
+Rune Hauge, co-founder and CEO of Mentorcam, said that lead generation is valuable because people today are so bombarded with advertising that they tune it out.

-“Traditional advertising is like shouting through a megaphone at a passing crowd, which is interruptive, expensive and ineffective," Hauge said.
-“Lead generation is more like meeting someone for coffee or going to a book club.
-It’s a way to start meaningful conversations with people.
-This is how businesses can build strong relationships and lasting loyalty, which will power their long-term success."
-[Looking for help with customer relationship management?
-Check out our recommendations for the best CRM software.]
+“Traditional advertising is like shouting through a megaphone at a passing crowd, which is interruptive, expensive and ineffective,” he said.
+“Lead generation is more like meeting someone for coffee or going to a book club: It’s a way to start meaningful conversations with people.
+This is how businesses can build strong relationships and lasting loyalty, which will power their long-term success.”

 Why lead generation matters

-Strong customer relationships are at the heart of a successful small business, but new customer acquisition can often be a challenge.
+Strong customer relationships are at the heart of a successful small business, but acquiring new customers can be a challenge.

 “Small businesses [can] … earn new customers by engaging leads through relevant content offerings, which establishes trust and the opportunity to form a relationship,” said Hauge.
 “Customers [who] have chosen to engage with your business and have initiated contact are likely your most loyal ones.”

-Goldberg put it very simply, saying that lead generation “can make a small business a big business.”
+Goldberg put it very simply: Lead generation “can make a small business a big business.”

-Before you can start generating leads, Hauge suggested starting with your strategy and business goals, and asking yourself the following questions:
+Before you work on generating leads, Hauge suggests reflecting on your strategy and business goals.
+Then, to build your lead generation approach, try asking yourself the following questions:

 - Who are your potential customers?